-Don’t let your child fall ill from a disease that could have been prevented by basic childhood immunizations.
+Don’t let your child fall ill from a disease that could have been prevented by a childhood immunization.
 As September approaches and you put together your back-to-school checklist, keep in mind that certain vaccines are required before your child can enroll in daycare or school.

 This helpful guide includes the names and symptoms of the most common diseases, their vaccines, and the age at which you should immunize your child.